11 Best Running Shoes (2023 Updated Guide)

 It does not mean that running shoes for overpronation are useless.
 In the absence of clear findings, it simply becomes a personal choice based on your experience.
 And, again, it all goes back to comfort.
 We only recommend them to experienced runners.

 If in doubt, we recommend neutral running shoes.
+They also tend to be good shoes for supination!

 Have you ever heard of the heel-to-toe drop?
 Simply put, it’s the difference in height between the heel and the forefoot.
 If a shoe has a stack height of 26 mm under the heel and 22 mm under the forefoot, the drop is 4 mm.
 A shoe with a higher drop will elevate your heel more while running.